What Is the NASA Pathways Program?

 Community and Collaboration

 Pathways cohorts connect through seminars, center-wide talks, and site tours.
+In addition, students often join outreach events and networking groups, building professional relationships that last well beyond the internship.

 Professional Growth & Evaluation